scholarslab/praxis/charter.md

 ### Outcomes

 As stated above in “Prism as a tangible product,” the 2011-12 Praxis team aims to offer a set of project deliverables by the end of the school year.
 Group members will discuss and agree upon deadlines for progress throughout the year, recognizing that there is a learning curve and that steady progress is our main goal.
-Project phases will be organized so as not to require the completion of one phase before work before another can begin.
+Project phases will be organized so as not to require the completion of one phase before work on another can begin.

 ### Licensing